Healthy at Home – Feelings

 My city has a police chief who has high standards, a board over looking him, and they’re now promising a citizen board overlooking everyone.

-The feelings we have with this abuse of power are important.
+Certainly, the feelings we have with this abuse of power are important.
 Like domestic violence, much of this abuse goes unreported.
 Who’s going to listen to the person and believe them?
 We all saw it.
 How many people has this happened to that didn’t tell anyone because they were afraid?

 Safety is one of our top physical NEEDS.